openedx/paragon/docs/decisions/0006-component-api-guidelines.rst

 className
 Whenever we wish to allow consumers of a component to add a class name, the prop should be named className (not classNames) and should expect a string (not an array).

+Auto generation of Ids
+Avoid auto generating ids where unneccessary.
+Be aware that auto generation of ids may cause issues with snapshot tests in consuming apps.

 Consequences
 ------------